 Dr. Michael Hagenlocher is an Associate Academic Officer in the Vulnerability Assessment, Risk Management & Adaptive Planning (VARMAP) and the Environmental Vulnerability & Ecosystem Services (EVES) sections of UNU-EHS.
-He holds a PhD in Applied Geoinformatics from the University of Salzburg’s Doctoral College GIScience in Austria, which was conducted in close collaboration with Harvard University.
+He is currently the ad-interim co-chair of the VARMAP section (together with Dr. Sandholz).

-Previously, Dr. Hagenlocher has worked as a senior scientist at the University of Salzburg’s Department of Geoinformatics (Z_GIS) in Austria, expert for UN-SPIDER, visiting scientist at the Harvard T.H.
-Chan School of Public Health, and lecturer at the University of Tuebingen in Germany.
+Prior to joining UNU-EHS, Dr. Hagenlocher has worked as a researcher at the University of Salzburg’s Department of Geoinformatics (Z_GIS) in Austria, expert for UN-SPIDER, visiting scientist at the Harvard University, and lecturer at the University of Tuebingen in Germany.
 Further, he did consultancy work for the European Commission (DG ECHO, DIPECHO), the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) and the United Nations (UNEP, UNDP).

-Dr. Hagenlocher is author/co-author of 40+ scientific publications, including 18 peer-reviewed journal articles.
+Dr. Hagenlocher is author/co-author of 55+ scientific publications, including 21 peer-reviewed journal articles, policy briefs, and op-eds.
 For more information please refer to his ResearchGate profile.